 In 2005, the City began relying on Professional Holistic Associations as governing and accrediting bodies to oversee their members of holistic practitioners and ensure that safe and proper services are provided.
 Membership to a Professional Holistic Association that is listed in Appendix L to the Licensing Bylaw is a requirement for obtaining a holistic centre owner/operator licence as well as a holistic practitioner licence.

-To be a Professional Holistic Association that is listed in Appendix L to the Licensing Bylaw, applicants must meet certain criteria, including but not limited to registering the association as a not-for-profit organization and having a board of directors elected by members.
+To be a Professional Holistic Association that is listed in the Licensing Bylaw, applicants must meet certain criteria, including but not limited to registering the association as a not-for-profit organization and having a board of directors elected by members.
 Associations also need to provide a copy of the governing bylaws and an outline of their disciplinary process for members.
 Professional Holistic Associations can charge membership fees.

 There are 37 Professional Holistic Associations listed in Appendix L of the Licensing Bylaw.
 Since 2018, the City has had a moratorium (2018.LS24.2) on receiving applications for new holistic practitioner licences from members of five associations: